blakeofwilliam/intro-to-real-js/README.md

 ### The require method
 Before we actually use this new dependency, it's important to understand _how_ these dependencies are included in your project code.

 As mentioned earlier on, node.js exposes to Javascript some previously unavailable functionality like access to the file system.
 This is actually incredibly useful in using our npm dependencies.
-There is a super complicated manner in which we could use this filesystem access to look into the `node_modules` directory and file the `express` files we need in our project and eventually – after dozens of lines of code – we'd have access to the functions and classes included there.
+There is a super complicated manner in which we could use this filesystem access to look into the `node_modules` directory and locate the `express` files we need in our project and eventually – after dozens of lines of code – we'd have access to the functions and classes included there.

 However, node.js has given us a much easier way to do this and it's a simple method called `require`.
 The require method takes a single argument.
 In this example, that argument we'll provide is simply the name of the dependency your want to use in your project.